digdir/dialogporten/README.md

 ```
 ## Testing

-Besides ordinary unit and integration tests, there are test suites for both functional end-to-end testings implemented with [K6](https://k6.io/).
+Besides ordinary unit and integration tests, there are test suites for both functional and non-functional end-to-end tests implemented with [K6](https://k6.io/).

 See `tests/k6/README.md` for more information.